Pfju/K_R_Exercises/README.md

 K&R-Exercises
 =============

-my solutions for the exercises of a great programming book
+My solutions for the exercises of "The C Programming Language" from Kernighan and Ritchie.